 In December of last year(2016) it was discovered that a group of Russian criminals (AFK13) are making between $3 million and $5 million every day.
 They fake clicks on video ads with a bot army.
 Outstream video is a stand-alone autoplay ad solution.
 It combines a video player and advertisement into one.

 In-stream relies on separate video material.
-Pre-roll, mid-roll (or interstitial), and post-roll are examples of in-stream video.
-The problem is there's limited inventory on video content that aligns with advertisers.
+Pre-roll, mid-roll (or interstitial), and post-roll are examples of in-stream videos.
+The problem is there's a limited inventory on video content that aligns with advertisers.
 It can't meet the current demand, creating a backlog.

 Since the viewer must choose to watch an ad all the way through, a cost-per-view is the higher quality ad buy.
 Real people watch these ads.
 Ad blockers are not as effective against outstream, especially if they native (not through an ad server).
-Millward Brown Digital says outstream has 25% higher average visibility duration vs. instream.
+Millward Brown Digital says outstream has a 25% higher average visibility duration vs. instream.

-Want to avoid ad fraud?
 Do you want to learn more about outstream video?
 Do you want people watching your ads all the way through?
-Sign-up and be the first to get our free Guide for Outstream Video, which we are putting out next month.
+Sign-up and be the first to get our free Outstream Video Guide, which we are putting out next month.
 This guide dishes out tips, tricks, and best practices.

 Learn how to implement outstream video, and maximize your ad spend.
 It's the best way to make sure your online video ads are effective.